Emma-R-Andersson-Lab/E9.5-and-E10.5-embryo-lineage-tracing/analysis/README.md

 # Analysis in De Haan & He et al.

-# Pre-analysis of seurat objects can be found in Analysis in He et al.
+# Pre-analysis of seurat objects can be found in Analysis in https://github.com/Emma-R-Andersson-Lab/He_et_al_Lineage_tracing/tree/main/Analysis_in_He_et_al

 #Integrate various scRNAseq datasets using SCTransform (including QC and clustering) (....notebook #2)